SchoolOfCode/workshop_dom-102/README.md

 ## Task 8

 👉 Go Nuts!
-See what else you can do, use your imagination, combine with what you've learnt in the last couple of days! 🤯.
+See what else you can do.
+Use your imagination! 🤯